cfpb/design-system/docs/pages/featured-content-modules.md

           For videos, note that a 60 x 60 px play button appears centered within the image area.
 Make sure the subject of the thumbnail photo is not awkwardly obscured by the play button.
         variation_name: Centered visual
     variation_group_name: Variations
-    variation_group_description: >-
+    variation_group_description: ""
-      The modifiers below describe how to change how the featured content module visual is anchored.
-This affects what portion of the image or video is visible at different desktop breakpoints.

-      The featured content module visual is anchored left by default, but there are cases in which right or center anchoring is preferred.
-For example, video should typically be centered.
 use_cases: >-
-  Featured content modules (FCMs) highlight a specific piece of content at the top of a page.
+  Featured content modules (FCMs) highlight a specific piece of content.
 They are meant to call attention to a related piece of content that might be new or otherwise relevant to — but not directly a part of — the main content on the page, the primary intended user action, or the user journey.

   The goal of an FCM is to have the user do one of three things: learn something (usually by navigating to other content), watch something, or download something (a printable tool or resource).
 FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.